U-M Ross Unveils Plans for Inaugural Positive Business Conference

 The Positive Business Conference will bring together nearly 500 business professionals, academics, students, and industry luminaries to collaborate and partner on the latest positive business thinking, best practices, and practical implementation tools.
 Sessions will delve into how participants can integrate positive business into different industries and job functions, ranging from legal strategies, entrepreneurship, supply chain management, and more.

 The three-day program will feature keynote addresses, practitioner case studies, presentations of cutting-edge research from Ross faculty, and hands-on workshops, as well as ample networking opportunities.
-Confirmed speakers include executives from companies such as Whole Foods Market, Ford Motor Company, and Procter & Gamble.
+Confirmed speakers include executives from companies such as Ford Motor Company, and Procter & Gamble.
 Each speaker will share first-hand experiences and best practices for implementing innovative management that can have a profound positive impact on employees, organizations, and society.

 “A growing number of business leaders are building the new world of work, one where employees thrive and businesses reap the benefits of engagement, innovation, and performance,” said Wallace Hopp,